 5 Things to Do If You’re Scared of the Dentist

-The dental profession has a bad rap for eliciting stress, fear, and anxiety in some patients.
+The dental profession has a bad rap for causing stress, fear, and anxiety in some patients.
 Many aspects of a dentist’s office—smells, needles, the sound of the drill—can trigger negative feelings.
 At Beckham Square Family Dental, we understand what dental anxiety can do to patients.
-Before you step foot in our office, there are five things you can do to alleviate your worries and look to your next check-up with more optimism.

 Signs of a Dental Anxiety or Phobia

 As many as 20 percent of Americans avoid the dentist because of anxiety or fear.
-Severe dental anxiety can morph into a dental phobia, which is an irrational fear and avoidance of the dentist.
-Other mental health conditions, such as post-traumatic stress syndrome (PTSD), generalized anxiety disorder, depression, or bipolar disorder, can also increase worry and interfere with getting regular dental care.
+Severe dental anxiety can morph into a dental phobia, defined as an irrational fear and avoidance of the dentist.
+Other mental health conditions, such as post-traumatic stress disorder (PTSD), generalized anxiety disorder, depression, or bipolar disorder, can also heighten worry and interfere with getting regular dental care.

-If the mere thought of the dentist fills you with fear, it can be tempting to put off regular check-ups or seek attention for pain or more serious issues.
-Over time, avoiding the dentist can mean a minor condition worsens, requiring more complex or invasive treatment.
+If the mere thought of the dentist fills you with fear, it can be tempting to skip regular check-ups or to seek care for pain or more serious issues.
+Over time, however, avoiding the dentist can allow a minor condition to worsen, requiring more complex and expensive treatment.

 5 Ways to Overcome Your Dental Anxiety